 I contacted customer service, and only through the site chat, I managed to get a new shirt sent.

-My design wasn’t on the left side chest position, it was most central, at the same time, the cotton quality was quite low.
+My design wasn’t on the left-hand side chest position, it was most central, at the same time, the cotton quality was really poor.